solyarisoftware/Olivier-Messiaen-Modes/README.md

 # Olivier-Messiaen-Modes
 Olivier Messiaen Modes of limited transposition in REAPER.

-## NOTES
+## .REASCALE FORMAT NOTES

-Understanding Interval Notation and Enharmonic Equivalents in .reascale Files
+Understanding Interval Notation and Enharmonic Equivalents in .reascale Files.

 The number values in a .reascale file represent intervals between notes.